 Sanjay K. Murthy is a trial attorney with experience representing technology companies in US District Courts, before the Patent Trial and Appeal Board, and in Section 337 investigations in the US International Trade Commission (ITC).
-Sanjay works with clients on contested post grant proceedings at the US Patent and Trademark Office, including inter partes reviews and ex parte reexaminations, and at the European Patent Office.
+Because of his extensive trial experience, Sanjay also works with clients on contested post grant proceedings at the US Patent and Trademark Office and at the European Patent Office, freedom-to-operate matters, due diligence investigations, and licensing transactions.

 Sanjay has successfully tried cases across the country on behalf of Fortune 500 companies.
-In addition to his trial court experience, he also has successful appellate experience and has handled numerous matters before the US Courts of Appeals for the Ninth and Federal Circuits and the ITC.
-Sanjay has also successfully represented a number of high-profile clients in inter partes review proceedings, which resulted in the complete invalidation of patents asserted in litigation, as well as European opposition proceedings and German nullity actions.
+In addition to his trial court experience, he has handled numerous matters before the US Courts of Appeals for the Ninth and Federal Circuits and the ITC.
+Sanjay has also represented a number of high-profile clients in inter partes review proceedings, which resulted in the complete invalidation of patents asserted in litigation, as well as European opposition proceedings and German nullity actions.

 Sanjay has worked on a wide array of technologies, such as medical devices (e.g., dialysis machines, drug infusion pumps, and stent grafts), pharmaceuticals, methods for manufacturing recombinant proteins (e.g., Factor VIII and alpha-1 antitrypsin), stem cells, organic/polymer chemistry, power tools, oil drilling fluids, digital cameras, and automotive components.